gatsbyjs/gatsby/README.md

   dynamic web apps, from blogs to e-commerce sites to user dashboards.

-- **Use a Modern Stack for Every Site.** No matter where the data comes from, Gatsby sites are built using React and GraphQL.
-Build a uniform workflow for you and your team, regardless of whether the data is coming from the same backend.
+- **Use a Modern Stack for Every Site.** No matter where the data comes from, Gatsby sites are built using React and GraphQL which Builds a uniform workflow for you and your team, regardless of whether the data is coming from the same backend.

 - **Load Data From Anywhere.** Gatsby pulls in data from any data source, whether it’s Markdown